hotrodorm/hotrod/README.md

 The persistence layer provides ready-to-use CRUD and LiveSQL functionalities to quickly start prototyping an application for any of the world-class [supported databases](./hotrod-project/docs/docs-5/config/supported-databases.md).

 See [What's New](./hotrod-project/docs/docs-5/whats-new.md) in HotRod 5 and the [Version History](./hotrod-project/docs/version-history.md).

+For details see the complete [HotRod 5 Documentation](./hotrod-project/docs/docs-5/README.md).
 For documentation on the previous versions see [HotRod 4 Documentation](./hotrod-project/docs/docs-4/README.md) and [HotRod 3 Documentation](./hotrod-project/docs/docs-3/README.md).

 ## LiveSQL -- At a Glance